khakhalin/notes/10_Text.md

 Blog post:
 https://deepai.org/publication/the-polar-framework-polar-opposites-enable-interpretability-of-pre-trained-word-embeddings
 Improved word embeddings by somehow forcing (encouraging) the development of semantic opposites (aka "Semantic diffentials", like white-black, that are apparently well-known to be prominent in human cognition / language use).
 Not quite sure how it works, but there's some dimensionality reduction in the middle, trying to rotate the representation into a set of interpretable axes.
 Apparently, may be really helpful for the interpretation of language models.

+**GloVe** - Global Vectors for Word Representation: a dataset from Standford, which is like word2vec, but pre-calculated, and shared as a dataset ([link](https://nlp.stanford.edu/projects/glove/))

+# Analysis of code

+Allamanis, M., Barr, E. T., Devanbu, P. T., & Sutton, C. A. (2017).
+A survey of machine learning for big code and naturalness.
+CoRR.
+Key review on ANN methods to the analysis, prediction, and debugging of code.